 In MOONY'S KID DON'T CRY, a dreamer (Ben Gazzara) and his more realistic wife (Lee Grant) fight over their crumbling marriage.
 In THE LAST OF MY SOLID GOLD WATCHES, a traveling salesman (Thomas Chalmers) reflects how changing times have destroyed what was good about life.
 In THIS PROPERTY IS CONDEMNED, a young girl (Zina Bethune) recalls the tragic life of her dead sister to a young boy (Martin Huston).
 These early Tennessee Williams one acts, all written before his breakthrough with THE GLASS MENAGERIE, are mixed lot.
 The first two aren't very good, merely the indications of a promising writer and MOONY'S is hampered by a poor performance by Gazzara who seems unaware he's acting in front of a camera and not a proscenium.
 The best of the lot and the one that seems vintage Williams is the poignant PROPERTY which was made into a feature film by Sydney Pollack with Natalie Wood.
 Williams' dialog contains the rhythmic flow which we've come to associate with America's greatest playwright.
 All three were directed, indifferently, by Sidney Lumet who never had much luck with his films of Williams' plays like THE FUGITIVE KIND and LAST OF THE MOBILE HOT SHOTS.

-During the Hundred Years War (1337-1453) between France and England, a young student (Assaf Dayan) and a young noblewoman (17 year old Anjelica Huston, still a novice at acting but looking quite lovely) attempt to escape the slaughter by fleeing to the sea and, hopefully, a ship to freedom.
+During the Hundred Years War (1337-1453) between France and England, a young student (Assi Dayan) and a young noblewoman (17 year old Anjelica Huston, still a novice at acting but looking quite lovely) attempt to escape the slaughter by fleeing to the sea and, hopefully, a ship to freedom.
 Along the way, they find destruction, vengeance, cruelty even from the Church itself while keeping their love alive.
-While absolutely an anti-war film, the director John Huston doesn't preach to us the insanity of war, he shows us.
+Based on the novel by Hans Koningsberger and directed by John Huston.
+While absolutely an anti-war film, director John Huston doesn't preach to us the insanity of war, he shows us.
 As these two young lovers, almost still children, walk through the nightmarish existence and images of carnage and havoc, your heart breaks for them realizing it's only a matter of time before they become victims of its apocalypse.
-The acting is rather primitive (contemporary reviews were particularly unkind to Ms. Huston) but this isn't a film where acting is all that important.
+The acting is rather primitive (contemporary reviews were particularly unkind to Ms. Huston) but this isn't a film where the acting is all that important.
 Huston's direction keeps the storyline compelling enough to hold our interest.
 The virile cinematography is by Edward Scaife (DIRTY DOZEN) and there's an eloquent score by Georges Delerue to accompany it.
 With John Huston as Anjelica's uncle, Michael Gough, Robert Lang and Anthony Higgins.